SectorLabs/django-localized-fields/README.rst

 1. Does this package work with Python 2?

-    No. Only Python 3.5 or newer is supported.
+    No. Only Python 3.7 or newer is supported.
 We're using type hints.
 These do not work well under older versions of Python.

 2. With what Django versions does this package work?

-    Only Django 1.11 or newer is supported, this includes Django 2.X.
+    Only Django 2.x or newer is supported.
 This is because we rely on Django's ``HStoreField`` and template-based widget rendering.

 3. Does this package come with support for Django Admin?